debjitl45/aikar/README.md

 "Aikar" the name is derived from hindi word "आयकर" which translates to income tax.
 Aikar is a Python library provides functions helps in Tax calculations using Python.

+I feel taxes is one of the most important finance but it's not easy to understand

 ### Income Tax Slabs for FY 2024-25 (AY 2025-26)

 #### New Regime (Post Budget 2025)